-One of the many things on our Atlanta list was to hike in the Chattahoochee River National Park.
+One of the many things on our Atlanta list was to hike in the Chattahoochee River National Recreation Area.

 Given the short timeframe and the oppressive heat, we thought that we would forego the hiking but visit the park anyway.

 What a gem of a find, this close to civilization.
 The park has many segments bordering the Chattahoochee River, but the primary portion is just north of Atlanta in the Sandy Springs area.